AlertMend/AlertMend.io/public/blog/fatal-cannot-do-a-partial-commit-during-a-merge.md

 ---
-title: "fatal: cannot do a partial commit during a merge."
+title: "fatal: cannot do a partial commit during a"
-excerpt: "In the world of software development, merge conflicts are a familiar challenge, often leading to the puzzling error: \"fatal: cannot do a partial commit durin..."
+excerpt: "In the world of software development, merge conflicts are a familiar challenge, often leading to the puzzling error: \"fatal: cannot do a partial commit durin"
 date: "2025-12-18"
 category: "Troubleshooting"
 author: "AlertMend Team"
 keywords: "fatal, cannot, partial, commit, during, Troubleshooting, AlertMend AI, AIOps, error resolution, system monitoring"
 ---

 # fatal: cannot do a partial commit during a merge.